ViktorFr/MIB2-Australia-RadioStationDB/README.md

 ## ⚠️ Compatibility

-This database may work with other compatible Volkswagen Group MIB2 / MIB2.5 systems that use the same RadioStationDB architecture.
+This release is intended principally for compatible **Harman MIB High** systems:

+- **MHI2** — MIB2 High
+- **MHI2Q** — later MIB2 High / commonly referred to as MIB2.5 High

+The database was successfully tested on:

+**Volkswagen/Harman MIB2.5 High / Discover Pro**
+**Part number:** 5NA 035 045 F
+**Hardware:** H55
+**Software:** 1367

-However, it has **NOT been tested on every MIB variant**.
+It has **NOT been tested on every firmware, vehicle, region or head-unit variant**.

-Potential systems include certain:

-- Volkswagen MIB2
-- Volkswagen MIB2.5
-- Harman MIB High units
-- Discover Pro systems
-- Other compatible MQB infotainment systems

 ### Do NOT assume compatibility based only on the vehicle model.

-Different units may use different:

-- Hardware
-- Firmware
+This package should **not be assumed compatible** with:

-- Train versions
+- Delphi units
-- Database formats
+- Technisat/Preh units
-- Radio configurations
+- MIB3
-- Regions
+- Unrelated infotainment platforms

+Different units may use different hardware, firmware, software trains, database formats and regional configurations.

 **Always make a backup of your original RadioStationDB before changing anything.**